cmvandrevala/more-than-equations/content/Computer Science/Labs/Queue-Tee Pie.md

 ## 🎯 Problem Statement

 Write a queue data structure that stores "cute" objects.
-A cute object is an object that conforms to the `Cutie` interface (as outlined in the Dev Notes).
+A cute object is an object that conforms to the `Cutie` interface / abstract base class (as outlined in the Dev Notes).
 You can use an array "under the hood", meaning that your queue will have a maximum size.

 ## ✅ Acceptance Criteria